Cyclone1070/deployagent/docs/contributing/architecture/03-interfaces.md

 *   **No Shared Interfaces**: Interfaces are local to the package that uses them.
 NOT shared across packages, even siblings.
     *   **Why**: Sibling packages should not know each other exist.
 Each defines its own interface with only the methods IT needs.
     *   **Trade-off**: This creates duplication.
-You accept small duplication in exchange for massive decoupling.
+You accept small duplication in exchange for more decoupling.
 This is correct.

 > [!CAUTION]
 > **ANTI-PATTERN**: Shared Interface Library